palewire/first-github-scraper/docs/action.md

 # Run via GitHub Actions

-This chapter will walk you through how to create a GitHub Action that executes a scraper on a schedule.
+This chapter will walk you through creating a GitHub Action that executes a scraper on a schedule.

 ```{contents} Sections
   :depth: 1